cofoeducistudent/tam-ms1-c/README.md

 * Production (behind the scenes section)
 * Contact section
 * Download section
-3. I will implement  **Implicit features** decided by me as the web developer.
+3. I will implement the following **Implicit features** decided by me as the web developer.
 * Navigation Bar
-* Leagl section
+* Legal section
-* Various Stills to populate the scroll section
+* Various picture stills provided by BEF distributed to populate the scroll section
-4. The website **sending communication out to the user is deemed out of scope**.
+4. The website **sending communication feature is agreed out of scope**.

 |Scope Item|In/Out|Type|
 |---|:---:|:--- |